5 Activities You Can Do with Your Kids to GET MOVING!

 3. Have a dance party

 This one’s simple, but sometimes the simple activities are the best!
 We recommend creating a Spotify playlist that mixes your kids’ favorite tunes with some of your favorites – that way everyone is engaged.
 The best part about a dance party is that it doesn’t have to be structured, it’s just about moving and having fun.
-If you’ve got a more competetive streak, you can add challenges like choreography, a judged dance-off or a “freeze dance” or “copycat” challenge.
+If you’ve got a more competitive streak, you can add challenges like choreography, a judged dance-off, a “freeze dance”, or “copycat” challenge.

 4. Set up a scavenger hunt